eth-brownie/brownie/docs/tests-pytest.rst

 .. py:attribute:: accounts

-    Yields an :ref:`Accounts<api-network-accounts>` container for the active project, used to interact with your local Eth accounts.
+    Yields an :func:`Accounts <brownie.network.account.Accounts>` container for the active project, used to interact with your local Eth accounts.

     .. code-block:: python
         :linenos: